Platon-7/Simulation/README.md

 # Simulation

 This course is from the final semester of my studies.
-It is one of the most challenging courses that I encountered during my bachelor's degree.
+It is one of the most demanding courses that I encountered during my bachelor's degree.
+It comprises 8 challenging projects, which correspond to 100% of the total grade.

 ## Syllabus Summary: